 Destination Crenshaw’s purpose is to power an economic and cultural revitalization of the Crenshaw corridor.
 We are doing this in three ways:

-PROVIDING REPARATIVE DEVELOPMENT SOLUTIONS for the Crenshaw community as a bulwark for gentrification through community-led architectural design and the creation of new community spaces and urban canopy.
+Addressing and providing development solutions for the Crenshaw community as a bulwark for gentrification through community-led architectural design and the creation of new community spaces and urban canopy.

 BEING AN ECONOMIC ENGINE FOR BLACK ARTISTS AND THE CREATIVE ECONOMY.